Kindly confirm that you are of legal drinking age in your country of residence before proceeding.or Exit

 The legend of King Robert the Bruce is an enduring one.
 The famous warrior king who led the Scots to victory over the English at Bannockburn in 1314 - and was recently immortalised in Netflix blockbuster Outlaw King, starring Chris Pine - was also 7th Earl of Annandale, and the inspiration for Man O’Sword, our distinctive, smoky expression.

 Annandale Distillery lies just one mile north of the site where the seat of the De Brus family – a typical 12th Century motte and bailley castle - stood on the banks of the River Annan.
 Earthworks are still visible from Bruce Street and Moat Road.
-And it's a short drive to Dumfries where the infamous Greyfriars Church stands.
-It was here that Bruce delivered the fatal stab wound to the Red Comyn, his cousin and contender for the throne of Scotland.
+And it's a short drive to Dumfries where Greyfriars Church stands.
+It was near this site, at the high altar of the church of The Greyfriars, that Bruce delivered the fatal stab wound to the Red Comyn, his cousin and contender for the throne of Scotland.

 Visit Scotland describes Annandale as ‘a ‘strath’ – the Old Scots word for ‘valley’, which separates the Moffat and Lowther hills’.